viralshahlab/labwebsite/index.md

 Our central hypothesis is that this gap — restored cell fate without restored function — is a shared pathophysiologic mechanism underlying cystic fibrosis, COPD, bronchiectasis, post-viral lung disease, and other conditions where the airway never fully recovers

-## The Vision and Mission
+## The Vision
 >#### Our goal is to make regeneration functional, not just anatomical.
 {% capture text %}

 Clinically, we see a **paradox**.
 After injury, the airway surface is reconstituted.
 All the cell types are made. _And yet there remains a persistent susceptibility to infection and further injury_.

 Our approach fuses developmental biology and physiology to interrogate this paradox.
-We utilize mouse genetics, stem cell biology, human and murine in vitro and ex vivo airway models, quantitative airway surface physiology assays, and novel live-imaging approaches.
-These tools allow us to dissect the molecular and cellular pathways that become aberrant during regeneration and predispose regenerated epithelia to chronic diseases.
+Using mouse genetics, stem cell biology, human airway models, quantitative airway surface physiology assays, and novel live-imaging approaches, we dissect the molecular and cellular pathways that become aberrant during regeneration and predispose to chronic diseases.

 {%
   include button.html